phpearth/docs/faq/misc/structure.md

   phpunit.xml.dist # PHPUnit configuration file
 ```

-Above example has longer list of directories in the root directory and less
+Above example has a longer list of directories in the root directory and less
-depth to browse for particular file and locate them faster.
-You can merge certain
+depth to browse for a particular file and locate them faster.
+You can merge
-types of files together or refactor that differently to suit your project needs.
+certain types of files together or refactor that differently to suit your project
-Find some balance for your use case between the too long list of items and too
+needs.
+Find some balance for your use case between the too long list of items
-many subfolders to browse.
+and too many subfolders to browse.
 When possible, apply separation of concerns.

 ## Public directory

 Web applications need a publicly accessible directory.
 Above example uses name
 `public`.
 You can easily use `pub`, `web`, `public_html` or your preferred name.

-This directory will be accessible by the outside world when using web server.
+This directory will be accessible by the outside world when using a web server.
-For security reasons you should put only minimal set of files required for your
+For security reasons, you should put only a minimal set of files required for
-application to work.
+your application to work.
 This includes a single front controller, for example,
 `index.php` and static front end files (CSS, JavaScript, images...).

 ## Configuration